-- 7.1 Monitor the implementation of and compliance with policy and procedures, including periodic audits of child protection and welfare concerns files (at a minimum twice a year). - 7.2 Complete a self-assessment audit of the school's safeguarding arrangements at frequencies specified by the ESSCP and using the audit tool provided by ESCC/SLES for this purpose - 7.3 Provide regular reports, to the governing body detailing changes and reviews to policy, training undertaken by staff members and the number of children with child protection plans and other relevant data. - 7.4 Take lead responsibility for remedying any deficiencies and weaknesses identified in safeguarding and child protection arrangements.
+- 7.1 Monitor the implementation of and compliance with policy and procedures, including periodic audits of child protection and welfare concerns files (at a minimum twice a year). - 7.2 Complete an audit of the schools safeguarding arrangements at frequencies specified by the East Sussex Safeguarding Children Partnership. - 7.3 Provide regular reports, to the governing body detailing changes and reviews to policy, training undertaken by staff members and the number of children with child protection plans and other relevant data. - 7.4 Take lead responsibility for remedying any deficiencies and weaknesses identified in safeguarding and child protection arrangements.